Arkenstone I: A Novel Method for Robustly Capturing High Specific Energy Outflows In Cosmological Simulations: Introduction

+Conventionally, wind particle schemes launch one wind component, with a single velocity, temperature and mass loading \citep[an exception being][]{Dave2016} that is dependent on some large scale galaxy or halo property (e.g. stellar mass, dark matter velocity dispersion etc.).
+Thus, unlike the case in resolved simulations, their outflow is typically single phase at launch and the outflow properties do not reflect local galactic conditions.
 While the vast majority of schemes do not inject multiphase winds, the highest resolution cosmological simulations do form a multiphase structure as they propagate out into the CGM \citep[e.g.][]{Nelson2019,Mitchell2020,Pandya2021}.
 However, even these lack the resolution to reliably resolve the interaction between the cooler wind phases and the hot ambient flow.
 Specifically, to even roughly capture the mass balance between the hottest and coldest phases requires resolving the largest eddies in the cloud mixing layers.
-This corresponds to resolving the clouds by at least 16 cells in diameter (e.g., resolving a $T=10^4$K, $M_{\rm cloud} = 10^4\,M_\odot$ cloud in a wind with $P=10^3 k_B {\rm K \, cm}^{-3}$ requires $\Delta x \lesssim$ 10 pc, or a mass resolution of $m_{\rm cell} \lesssim 1 \, M_\odot$; e.g., \citealt{Gronke2020,Gronke2022}).
+This corresponds to resolving the clouds by at least 16 cells in diameter (e.g., resolving a $T=10^4\,$K, $M_{\rm cloud} = 10^4\,\mathrm{M_\odot}$ cloud in a wind with $P=10^3 k_B {\rm K \, cm}^{-3}$ requires $\Delta x \lesssim$ 10 pc, or a mass resolution of $m_{\rm cell} \lesssim 1 \, M_\odot$; e.g., \citealt{Gronke2020,Gronke2022}).
 Accurately capturing the morphology or detailed phase structure demands even more stringent resolution requirements \citep{Abruzzo2022b}.
 Another important issue is that the mass and energy loading factors (or equivalents) that are used in most models (either directly as input parameters or as a consequence of model design) are typically far higher than those measured in smaller scale resolved simulations \citep[see e.g.][]{Li2020a}.
 This implies that either other important physical mechanisms are missing or that some feature of the design of subgrid wind schemes force these unphysically high loadings.
-Finally, we note that while the varied galaxy formation models deployed in contemporary simulations are capable of creating galaxies with realistic stellar components, they can do so in very different ways, resulting in disparate halo gas properties \citep{Davies2020,Kelly2022,Ayromlou2022}.
+Finally, we note that while the varied galaxy formation models deployed in contemporary simulations are capable of creating galaxies with realistic stellar components, they can do so in very different ways, resulting in disparate halo gas properties \citep{Davies2020,Kelly2022,Ayromlou2023}.